-Today you sail to Norman Island, but along the way you will stop at Peter Island–a large island known for its great beaches.
+Today you sail to Norman Island, but along the way, you will stop at Peter Island–a large island known for its great beaches.
 Considered one of the Caribbean’s most beautiful beaches, Deadman’s Bay is but one of five beaches on Peter Island.
-Deadman’s Bay is huge and has several different beaches along its one mile shoreline.
-It has good snorkeling at both ends and there is a Bar & Grill right on the beach for lunch.
+Deadman’s Bay is huge and has several different beaches along its one-mile shoreline.
+It has good snorkeling at both ends.
 If you’re looking for a quiet stretch of sand, venture to the secluded Honeymoon Beach at the tip of the peninsula.
-Or charter over to the south side of the island and enjoy lovely White Bay, so named for its long, sparkling white sand and visited by only a few charter boats.
+Or sail over to the south side of the island and enjoy lovely White Bay, so named for its long, sparkling white sand and visited by only a few charter boats.

-As you approach Norman Island, stop at The Indians.
+As you approach Norman Island, you will enjoy a stop at The Indians.
 The Indians, just a stone’s throw from Norman Island and beside Pelican Island, is a wonderful place to snorkel.
 It is named for its tall rock formations that look somewhat like an indian headdress!

-Once at Norman Island you may want to explore The Caves.
-These 3 water-level caves at the base of cliffs are ideal for snorkeling and, if one goes deeply enough into the cliffs, darkness makes the experience like a night dive.
+Once at Norman Island you may want to explore the Caves.
+These 3 water-level caves at the base of cliffs are ideal for snorkeling and, if one goes deep enough into the cliffs, darkness makes the experience like a night dive.
 This is an excellent location to overnight.
-The island has no permanent inhabitants (other than wild goats), but there is a restaurant and bar named “Pirates”,located in The Bight.
-There is also an old barge named the William Thornton (or “Willie T’s” to locals) which operates as a bar and restaurant.
-These are two fun locations to enjoy happy hour and a casual dinner.
+The island has no permanent inhabitants (other than wild goats), but there is a restaurant and bar named “Pirates”, located in The Bight.
+There is also the famous barge named the William Thornton (or “Willie T’s” to locals) which operates as a bar and restaurant.
+These are two fun locations to enjoy a happy hour and a casual dinner.

 Day 8 — St. Thomas, USVI